The Farm at Miller’s Crossing brings Spring with their plant starts!

-In fact, Healthy Living is a business that that has been buying directly from local farmers and producers for 30 years, and as someone who works with farmers every day, I can tell you that it never gets old.
+In fact, Healthy Living is a business that has been buying directly from local farmers and producers for 30 years, and as someone who works with farmers every day, I can tell you that it never gets old.
 Mostly because, as I was telling a flower farmer recently, farmers are my absolute favorite people.

 Anyway, this will be our third year carrying plants from Chris and Katie of The Farm at Miller’s Crossing, and there is always a huge variety to choose from – whether you are looking for herbs to keep in your kitchen or all sorts of veggies and flowers for your gardens.